In almost every nook and cranny of the spiritual field, you’ll hear the ego spoken about with contempt and sometimes it is plain demonized.

 Why the Ego Isn’t You

-At some point on your spiritual path, you may have heard before the expression: “the ego is an illusion.”
-What does this mean?
+At some point on your spiritual path, you may have heard the expression: “the ego is an illusion.”
+But what does this mean?

 Let’s try an experiment.
-Write down on a notepad or word document who “you” think you are.
-You can always stop reading and return back to reading this article after you’ve finished.
+Write down on a notepad or on your phone who “you” think you are.
+You can always stop reading and return back to reading this section after you’ve finished.

 Take a break.
 Really.
 Do the experiment now.

 See this description of you?
-This is your main personal story; the backdrop of your life, of what you think you are.
+This is your main personal story; the backdrop of your life, of who/what you think you are.

 Why is the ego an illusion?
-The ego is an illusion because it is simply that: a story — a story created in the mind.
+The ego is an illusion because it is simply that: a story or narrative created in the mind.

-Let’s use some self-inquiry and apply these questions to your statements about who you think you are:
+Let’s use some self-inquiry and apply some questions to your statements about who you think you are:

 - How can you be a name if it can easily be changed?
 You could have very well been born into a different family that named you something else.

-- How can you be a body if it is constantly ageing, changing, disintegrating and can be replaced with other parts?
+- How can you be a body if it is constantly aging, changing, disintegrating, and can be replaced with other parts?
 Your red blood cells live for four months, your white blood cells live for more than a year, your skin cells live for 2-3 weeks … all cells within you are constantly dying and being renewed.
 How can you really be your body or looks?

 - How can you be a personality when it is constantly fluctuating and transforming?
 Think back to your personality 5 years ago, then 15 years ago.
 Did you have the exact same personality that you do now?

 - How can you be your thoughts when they always changing?
-Not only that but do you really control your thoughts?
+Not only that, but do you really control your thoughts?
 Where do they come from?
-Do you really control them?
+Do you really plan or control them?

 - How can you be your beliefs when what you believed 10-30 years ago isn’t what you believe today?
 Your beliefs are influenced by your conditioning, upbringing, and society … how can they be “you” or “yours”?

-- How can you be your memories when they come, go and even alter?
+- How can you be your memories when they come, go, and even alter?
 Did you know that there is such a thing as “false memory”?
 When remembering the past, the mind has a tenuous and colored perception that is subject to change and alteration.
-How can your memory be you?
+How can your memories be you?

 As we can see, everything that we unquestionably believe we are isn’t really us – it is frail, changeable, and in truth, lacking in solidity.
 So who or what really defines “me” or “you”?
-What has been there all along?
+What has been there all along that has never changed?

 What is That Presence?